-Unemployment insurance benefits are taxable, and if you collected or repaid unemployment insurance benefits you are required to file a tax return for payments received or repaid.
+Yes.
+Unemployment insurance benefits are taxable for state and federal income taxes.
+If you collected or repaid unemployment insurance benefits you are required to file a tax return for payments received or repaid.
 This information is reported to the Internal Revenue Service (IRS).

-If you collected unemployment insurance benefits you’ll receive a summary of the benefits you received from the Idaho Department of Labor by the end of January.
-This form, otherwise known as an IRS form 1099-G, will be sent to your last known address.
+If you collected or repaid unemployment insurance benefits you’ll receive a summary of the benefits you received from the Idaho Department of Labor by the end of January.
+This form, otherwise known as an IRS form 1099-G, will be mailed to the address listed on your Claimant Portal account.

 1099-Gs are mailed at the end of January.
 If you did not receive your statement in the mail, the address you have on file may be incorrect.
 It is your responsibility to make sure the Idaho Department of Labor has the most up-to-date and accurate address.